deadeyesky/startup/notes.md

 ## CSS
 Today I learned how CSS can be useful for all sorts of styling and animation needs.
 I think it is aweosome how Firefox and Chrome have CSS and HTML developer tools to aid in making a site look different.

+## HTML Startup
+I loved how I leaned how to structure the site decently well and get it to work.
+I think so far this has been pretty easy.
+A little bit of difficulty uploading the html files but it came along!